Oil Storage Regulations for Commercial and Domestic Tanks, Drums and Bowsers

 Suitable oil storage containers include:

-All fixed tanks must comply to British Standard 5410 and be bunded to prevent any spillages, however, a drip tray is not suitable for this type of tank.
+All fixed tanks must comply with British Standard 5410 and be bunded to prevent any spillages; however, a drip tray is not suitable for this type of tank.

 Plastic oil storage tanks